eramons/techblog/content/post/asuschromebook_debian.md

 - The wireless was not working
 - The touchscreen was not working
 - The touchpad was not working
-- The virtual terminals were not working: only the X
 - The sound was not working

 ### Wireless